-I would like to extend a personal invitation for you to join us at this year's Annual Meeting of RPM Stockholders which will be held at 2:00 p.m., Eastern Daylight Time, Thursday, October 4, 2018, at the Crowne Plaza located at 7230 Engle Road, Middleburg Heights, Ohio.
+I would like to extend a personal invitation for you to join us at this year's Annual Meeting of RPM Stockholders which will be held at 2:00 p.m., Eastern Daylight Time, Thursday, October 3, 2019, at the Crowne Plaza located at 7230 Engle Road, Middleburg Heights, Ohio.

-At this year's Annual Meeting, you will vote (i) to adopt an amendment to the Company's Amended and Restated Certificate of Incorporation to require the annual election of Directors, (ii) to adopt an amendment to the Company's Amended and Restated By-Laws to reduce the threshold for action taken by the Company's stockholders to a simple majority, (iii) on the election of five Directors, (iv) in a non-binding, advisory capacity, on a proposal to approve our executive compensation, (v) to amend the Company's 2014 Omnibus Equity and Incentive Plan (the "2014 Omnibus Plan") to provide that Directors may be eligible to receive equity grants under the 2014 Omnibus Plan, and (vi) on a proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending May 31, 2019.
+At this year's Annual Meeting, you will vote (i) on the election of four Directors, (ii) in a non-binding, advisory capacity, on a proposal to approve our executive compensation, (iii) to amend the Company's 2014 Omnibus Equity and Incentive Plan (the "2014 Omnibus Plan") to increase the maximum aggregate number of shares of Common Stock authorized for issuance under the 2014 Omnibus Plan and (iv) on a proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending May 31, 2020.
 We also look forward to giving you a report on the first quarter of our current fiscal year, which ends on August 31.
 As in the past, there will be a discussion of the Company's business, during which time your questions and comments will be welcomed.